danielharrell/LectFall2015/Question.md

 ## Part Two

 So, why *is* there something rather than nothing?
-Or suppose I ask myself this, but you overhear me, and reply, "why would you ask a question like that?"
-Well, why *would* I ask a question like that?
-One reason I would ask it, I think, begins to emerge if we supposed I asked a different, but seemingly related question: "why is there *this* rather than *that*?"
-For example, why is there a podium in front of me, and not a table, or even just the air of the auditorium?
-And let us suppose I could answer every such question, about everything there was, even about why *this* is the world rather than *that*, where *that* referred to any world I might imagine in this world's place.
+Or suppose I ask myself this question, and then start to wonder why I feel moved to ask.
+Here is one account, a grammatical account, of what might move me.
+When I ask why there is something rather than nothing, it seems clear that I don't mean to ask merely why there is something rather than something *else*.
+It is one thing to ask myself why there is a podium in front of me rather than something else, like a table, or a chair, or even just the air of the auditorium.

-I might still have the unsettling sense that all my answers put together left one question unanswered, about why the podium was anything at all, why the world was anything at all.
-Or again, why there is something rather than nothing.
+And it is another thing to ask why there is a podium in front of me rather than nothing at all.
+Or to broaden my object as far as possible, it is one thing to ask myself why the world is the something it is rather than something else, where "something else" meant any world I might imagine in this world's place.
+And it is another thing to ask myself why the world is anything at all.
+Or why there is something, then, rather than nothing.
+But what would lead me from the first kind of question to the second?
+What would lead me, that is, to suppose it were possible, or at least intelligible, that anything in the world, or even the whole world, might be nothing rather than something?
+Can I even use the word "nothing", and not mean something?
+What am I supposed to think of when I use that word?
+Or am I not supposed to think of anything?
+But then am I thinking at all?

-But why would I have this sense?
-Well suppose I asked my different question again, about why is there this rather than that, but that I asked it not of the podium in front of me, but instead of me myself.
+This focuses our attention on what might count as a meaningful use of the word "nothing" when I ask a question about something.
+And I can think of one situation, at least, where the word "nothing" seems to mean something, as it were.
+Suppose I return to my question of why there is something rather than something else, but ask this question not of the podium in front of me, but rather of the person behind it.
 Why am *I* in front of the podium, and not someone else?
+Well, (mention scheduling of lecture, then the more general account, then what's missing from it).
+And again let us suppose I could answer this question, (bring up genetic account).
 At first glance, it can seem as if this question is just like the question about why there's a podium in front of me and not a table.
+(Bring genetic account up here, then go to rest of this paragraph.)
 But there's a crucial difference.
 For the podium in front of me is something you can see as well.
 And in one sense, you can see me behind the podium as well.
 But in another sense you can't.
 You see someone behind the podium, to be sure; and we can even grant that he is me.
 But what makes him me?
 And why is his point of view, *behind* this podium, *my* point of